Halloweentown (film series): Future

-In October 2017, producer Sheri Singer has expressed interest in doing a fifth film, but would need Disney to sign off.
-Actress Kimberly J. Brown has previously expressed interest on reprising her role as Marnie Piper should a fifth film ever materializes.
+In October 2017, producer Sheri Singer expressed interest in doing a fifth film, but would need Disney to sign off.
+Actress Kimberly J. Brown had previously expressed interest in reprising her role as Marnie Piper should a fifth film ever materialize.
 In a 2020 interview with E!, Phillip Van Dyke expressed interest in returning for another film if the rest of the cast also returned.